 Grape cluster: small but dense, cylindrical, shouldered, usually no wings, small yellowish-green grapes with scar marks.

 Ripening time: late

-Significance, conditions: Riesling is a world-renowned variety, that along with Grüner Veltliner enjoys great prominence and importance in the wine-growing regions along the Danube river and its tributaries, an area quite rich in weathered primary rock soils.
-There's good reason that Riesling is called the king of white wines.
+Significance, conditions: Riesling is a world-renowned variety, that along with Grüner Veltliner enjoys great prominence and importance in the winegrowing regions along the Danube river and its tributaries, an area quite rich in weathered primary rock soils.
+There is good reason that Riesling is called the king of white wines.

 The late ripening grape is highly demanding in the vineyards, and is sensitive to grape stalk necrosis, stalk rot and grape Botrytis.
 The Botrytis is mainly undesirable - except for noble rot, for Auslese wines - because it can ruin the typical varietal aromas.

 Wine: Young Riesling wines exude charming fruitiness and flavour, and can develop into great and complex wines through aging.
 For these, notes of stone fruit are dominant and include peach, apricot and exotic fruits.
 Wines especially from the terroirs of the Wachau, Kremstal, Kamptal and Traisental reflect a minerality reminiscent of slate or flint.
 Riesling ripens slowly and reaches the highest quality as aged wines with rose-like scent.
 Depending on the level of ageing, they develop a pleasurable petrol tone, something that perhaps not all wine consumers like.
 When the late harvest grapes are infected with noble rot, then special wines are the result – Auslese and Beerenauslese styles with outstanding quality.